 - Education and Celebration

 In the past, the Green Sanctuary Task Force Film Series showed Tapped (about the impacts of Bottled Water), Bag It (about the impacts of plastic bags), and Genetic Roulette (about genetically modified food).
 The children also saw parts of two of these films and engaged in two, month-long challenges to reduce or eliminate single-use items.
 In worship, we observed and celebrated the Autumn Equinox/Rosh Hashanah, Samhain/All Souls, the Winter Solstice/Yule, Imbolc/Candlemas, Spring Equinox/Easter, the Summer Solstice and Earth Day Sunday.
 The Earth Day service was followed by a potluck and congregational hike.
-The 2013 Summer Fun Program for children will once again incorporate the children’s garden.

 - Direct Action